hayes/pothos/packages/plugin-prisma/README.md

 ```

 So far, this is just creating some simple object types.
 They work just like any other object type in
 Pothos.
-They main advantage of this is that we get the type information without using object refs,
+The main advantage of this is that we get the type information without using object refs, or
-or needing imports from prisma client.
+needing imports from prisma client.

 The `findUnique` option is described more below.